 To: ASRC Board of Directors via AMRG Operations Officer

-Date: 11/13/2014
+Date: revised 1/10/15 by the medical breakout at the Retreat

 Subject: Medical Section, Draft Operations Manual

 I suggest that the Board of Directors consider replacing the Medical section of the draft Operations Manual (section 5.3) with the following.
 Note that this is based on the current Articles of Incorporation and Bylaws; if these change then the wording of this section will necessarily change as well.
 A set of corresponding inserts for the Administration Manual appear at the end.